brilliantlabsAR/docs/README.md

 # Brilliant Docs - Source

-This site is built with [Jekyll](https://jekyllrb.com) and [Just the Docs](https://github.com/just-the-docs/just-the-docs)
+This site is built with [Jekyll](https://jekyllrb.com) and [Just the Docs](https://github.com/just-the-docs/just-the-docs).
 It's all hosted here on GitHub using the GitHub's [Pages](https://pages.github.com) feature.

-If you spot errors in our documentation, feel free to make an [issue](https://github.com/Itsbrilliantlabs/docs/issues), or edit the page directly.
+**If you spot any errors** in our documentation, feel free to make an [issue](https://github.com/Itsbrilliantlabs/docs/issues).

-If you want to do any extensive editing, you can also clone this repository and view the pages locally while editing.
+If you'd like to do some extensive editing, you can also fork/clone this repository and view the pages live editing.

-## Set up:
+## To set it up:

 1. Ensure you have [Ruby installed](https://www.ruby-lang.org/en/documentation/installation/).
 On MacOS, ruby is already installed and ready to go.